 Murder.
 One day a wag had taped up a poster at the entrance to the natural foods line.
 It was beautifully done decorative art, Leaf by Niggle style in elaborate curlicues, an intricate garden scene.
 So intricate the words were hard to make out at first, a productive use of obscuring by decoration.
 It was a brilliant slogan: Just because they can't run away doesn't mean they don't see you coming.
 I'm good with that.
 We live by murder.
 Only primary producers are innocent of that.

 Sizzlin'.
 I stuck with my vegetarian diet for four months.
 I wasn't thinking about quitting.
 I felt fine, no different.
 But one day my sister Peggy stopped by and offered to take me out to supper anywhere I wanted.
 I didn't hesitate an instant: Sizzlin'!
 I drowned my vegetarianism in a big juicy t-bone.
 I was ravenous.
-Now I trust what my body loves.
-That's Leela talking.
+Now I trust what my body loves, what I have an appetite for.
+That's Leela talking, so I better listen.

 Eckerd Drug College.
 I went through a lot of changes during my time at FPC, and not just me: even the name of my school changed.
 I was actually a member of the first graduating class of Eckerd College, named for drugstore magnate Jack Eckerd.
 Word on the street was naming rights for a small college ran Jack about $7M.
 T-shirts proclaiming Eckerd Drug College in the familiar Eckerd Drug logo appeared almost immediately.